firepick/kinann/README.md

-Although there are many neural network frameworks (e.g., [synaptic.js](http://caza.la/synaptic/#/), [Tensorflow](https://www.tensorflow.org/), etc.) that can be used to solve the kinematic error challenge, Kinann is optimized for kinematic modeling and should not be used to...recognize cat pictures on YouTube.
+Although there are many neural network frameworks (e.g., [synaptic.js](http://caza.la/synaptic/#/), [Tensorflow](https://www.tensorflow.org/), etc.) that can be used to solve the kinematic error challenge, Kinann is optimized for kinematic modeling.
+Kinann should not be used to recognize cat pictures on YouTube.

 ### Installation
 Use `npm` to install kinann.